Mount Sinai Holy Church of America: Doctrine

-The doctrinal emphasis of the church is the inspired, infallible, authority of Scripture, belief in the trinity, conversion, repentance, salvation in the Lord Jesus Christ, justification, entire sanctification and baptism by the Holy Spirit.
-The Church teaches that baptism by the Holy Spirit is given to all Christian believers who ask for it.
+The doctrinal emphasis of the church is the inspired, infallible, authority of Scripture, belief in the trinity, conversion, repentance, salvation in the Lord Jesus Christ, justification, entire sanctification and baptism in the Holy Spirit.
+The Church teaches that baptism in the Holy Spirit is given to all Christian believers who ask for it.
 Divine healing is practiced, but not to the exclusion of medical supervision.
 Holiness of life and practice are emphasized.
 The ordinances of the Church, as act of obedience to Faith, are water baptism (immersion), the Lord's Supper (Holy Communion) and the Ordinance of Humility (foot washing).
 One particular doctrine that is solidified in the denomination's history is its beliefs on gender equality.
 Both men and women are considered equal in reference to official ordinations and ecclesiastical rights.